-• While some access roads have been temporarily closed, alternate access to the Corbett Area has been provided.
-All public entry points along the western boundary of the Mecca site are expected to reopen when recovery is complete.
+• Some local roadways have been temporarily closed, prohibiting access to the Corbett Area.
+This was necessary to further stabilize water levels and alleviate flooding.
+All public entry points, including access to the Boy Scout Camp along the western boundary of the Mecca site, are expected to reopen when recovery is complete.